 If the Deputy Commissioner decides that the inmate can be paroled early, the CDCR will release the inmate sixty (60) calendar days after the decision.
 During the sixty days, the CDCR will conduct all statutorily-required pre-release reviews, such as a check for warrants, detainers or other legal holds.
 The CDCR will also provide all statutorily-required notifications, such as to the victim, the prosecutor and local law enforcement.

 The inmate will then be released under supervision by the Division of Adult Parole Operations (DAPO) or a county probation department.

-In addition, if any inmate is approved for release, the board can at any time prior to his or her release review its decision if it contained an error of fact, an error of law or if the board receives new information that would have materially impacted the previous decision had it been known at the time the decision was being made.
+In addition, if any inmate is approved for release on parole, the board can at any time prior to his or her release review its decision if it contained an error of fact, an error of law or if the board receives new information that would have materially impacted the previous decision had it been known at the time the decision was being made.

 Unlike the board’s parole decision for life-term inmates, the Governor cannot reverse the board’s decisions for nonviolent offenders under Prop 57.

 If the offender is approved for early release, the CDCR will release the inmate 60 calendar days after the board’s decision.
 During the sixty days, the CDCR will check for warrants, other legal holds and detainer.
 It will also give notice, as statutorily required, to victim(s), law enforcement and the prosecutor.
 The offender will then be released to the supervision of the county probation department or the Division of Adult Parole Operations (DAPO).